CODAIT/pardata/CONTRIBUTING.md

 ## Docs

 The easiest way to generate the docs is to run the `tox` docs test environment.
-The index file generates at `.tox/docs_out/index.html`:
+The html index file generates at `.tox/docs_out/index.html`:

     tox -e docs

-To run docs tests individually or to generate the docs within the `docs/` directory, cd into the `docs/` directory and run the commands below:
+To run docs tests individually or to generate the docs, cd into the `docs/` directory and run any of the commands below:

     cd docs